 Facing foreclosure on your home?
 Dealing with aggressive bill collectors?
-Thinking about filing bankruptcy?
+Thinking about filing for bankruptcy?
 Let us help you make the right decision.

 Our firm brings the experience and professionalism that can help to resolve your problems.
-We offer personalized, attentive service and will guide you through filing the right paperwork, attending hearings, and performing the necessary tasks to emerge from bankruptcy.
+We offer personalized, attentive service and will guide you through filing the right paperwork, attending hearings and performing the necessary tasks to emerge from bankruptcy.

 What Type of Bankruptcy is Right for You?